Nammari/GooglePlusLayout/README.md

 Google Plus Layout
 ==========================

-      Google Plus Layout is a custom layout that support playing animation on child view in a serialize manner like the the main Layout that appears on the main page of google plus android application.
+      Google Plus Layout is a custom layout that support playing animation on child view(s) in a serialize manner like the the main Layout that appears on the main page of google plus android application.

  * [for more info look at my blog post][1]